spotify/flo/README.md

 __Some key features__

-* Programmatic Java and Scala API for expressing workflow construction _(graph expansion)_
+* Programmatic Java and Scala API for expressing workflow construction (_task [DAG] expansion_)
-* Use of arbitrary program logic for workflow graph expansion
+* Use of arbitrary program logic for DAG expansion
 * Recursive definitions
-* Lazy workflow graph expansion
+* Lazy DAG expansion
-* Workflow graph serialization (for 3rd party persistence)
+* DAG serialization (for 3rd party persistence)
-* Extensible workflow graph evaluation
+* Extensible DAG evaluation
 * A command line parser generator for instantiation of workflow definitions: `flo-cli`

 ## Dependency